Friends of the Cleveland History Center

 - Dr. Mari Halkovick – Vintage Vanities – Glitz and Glamour in the White House, Jewelry of the Ohio Presidential First Ladies.

-And MAC enjoyed speakers from national institutions such as:
+And Friends of the Cleveland History Center enjoyed speakers from national institutions such as:

 - Winterthur – the DuPont Mansion

 - Baltimore Historical Society

 - The Cowan Pottery Museum in Rocky River

 - Lakeview Cemetery and Wade Chapel in Cleveland